 PYM Meetings are beginning the process of moving, once again, from Zoom to in-person worship.
 Many monthly meetings have welcomed seekers with Zoom who have become regular attenders.
 Other meetings have been seeing long-time Friends on Zoom who are less mobile.

 How do we keep our Zoom presence even as we open meetinghouse windows and dust off the bench cushions?
 A Resource Friend can help you plan for integrating everyone into worship.

 PYM welcomes John Marquette, a member of Lehigh Valley Friends Meeting in Bethlehem, to the role of Resource Friend for Hybrid Meetings.
 John is available for email, phone, Zoom, and in-person consultation throughout the four-state area.

 Linda Lotz, she/her/hers

 Linda Lotz has been engaged in outreach and communications work at the local or national level for most of her life, usually in an effort to draw attention to a wide range of domestic and international issues.
-Currently, as Haddonfield Quarter Coordinator, she has worked with representatives from Salem, Haddonfield and Burlington Quarters for the past three years to create the SouthJerseyQuakers (SJQ) website with two goals in mind: to raise the visibility of the Religious Society of Friends in South Jersey and to strengthen our community by sharing information about Friends’ activities and promoting intervisitation.
-Over the last year, the four-person SJQ team expanded activities related to the website to include advertising on Facebook, a monthly newsletter, and the SouthJerseyQuakers YouTube Channel.
+Previously, as Haddonfield Quarter Coordinator, she worked with representatives from Salem, Haddonfield and Burlington Quarters to create the SouthJerseyQuakers (SJQ) website with two goals in mind: to raise the visibility of the Religious Society of Friends in South Jersey and to strengthen community by sharing information about Friends’ activities and promoting intervisitation.
+The four-person SJQ team expanded activities related to the website to include advertising on Facebook, a monthly newsletter, and the SouthJerseyQuakers YouTube Channel.
 Underlying this all, she notes: “Given the slowly declining number of Friends, sensitive and effective outreach and welcoming of new Seekers are critical to the future of the Religious Society of Friends.”